meilisearch/documentation/learn/cookbooks/docker.md

 ## Managing data

 When using Docker, your working directory is `/meili_data`.
-This means the location of your database file is: `/meili_data/data.ms`
+This means the location of your database file is `/meili_data/data.ms`.

+### Data persistency

-By default, data written to a Docker container is not persistent and is wiped every time the container stops running.
+By default, data written to a Docker container is deleted every time the container stops running.
 This data includes your indexes and the documents they store.

 To keep your data intact between reboots, specify a dedicated volume by running Docker with the `-v` command-line option: